-As reported last year, sweeping reforms to the Copyright Board took effect in April 2019.
-Importantly, the amendments introduced statutory rate-setting criteria that requires the Board to consider, among other things, the willing buyer/willing seller principle in determining the royalty rates.
-While the Board may consider other factors, including "any other criterion that the Board considers appropriate," if implemented properly, the new criteria should be a welcome improvement.
-It will be very important to ensure that the Board applies the willing buyer/willing seller criterion properly, and that it is not undermined by other criteria, such as taking into account the "public interest."
-This "public interest" criterion, which the Industry Report notes could cause unpredictable results prompting costly, lengthy appeals and significant effects or other tariffs, is unclear and does not have a basis in economics.
+27These reforms included: an overhaul of the legislative framework governing tariff-setting proceedings before the Copyright Board, which should improve the timeliness, clarity, and efficacy of the proceedings; substantial revisions to the timelines for proposing and objecting to the tariffs, which allow tariffs to be filed earlier and remain effective longer, that should help to avoid the extreme delays that have made economic forecasting nearly impossible for stakeholders (both users and rights holders) and have made it very difficult for Collective Management Organizations (CMOs) to collect and distribute license fees by forcing them to apply tariffs retrospectively; and streamlined procedures and formalized case management to allow the Board to operate more efficiently, and to focus its setting criteria that require the Board to consider, among other things, the willing buyer/willing seller principle in determining the royalty rates.
+While the Board may consider other factors, including "any other criterion that the Board considers appropriate," if implemented properly, the new criteria should be a welcome improvement.28 It will be very important to ensure that the Board applies the willing buyer/willing seller criterion properly, and that it is not undermined by other amorphous and undefined criteria, such as the "public interest."
+The "public interest" criterion, which the Industry Report notes could cause unpredictable results prompting costly, lengthy appeals and significant effects or other tariffs, is unclear and does not have a basis in economics.

 The amendments also broaden enforcement prohibitions to cover users who have offered to pay proposed tariffs in addition to users who have paid or offered to pay tariffs that have been approved.
 It is critical that, in implementation, this broadened enforcement prohibition does not delay or undermine the ability of CMOs to collect royalties from active users.
-Unfortunately, as discussed below, the April 2020 decision by the FCA in York University v.
-Access Copyright that the approved tariff issued by Access Copyright is not mandatory and, therefore, not enforceable against York University or other non-licensees, presents a significant obstacle to a well-functioning market for the collective management of rights.
-CMOs should be able to enforce the rights they represent, in accordance with their mandates from rights holders.
+Unfortunately, as discussed below, the July 2021 SCC decision upheld the April 2020 decision by the FCA in York University v.
+Access Copyright that the approved tariff issued by Access Copyright is not mandatory and, therefore, not enforceable against York University or other non-licensees.29 This presents a significant obstacle to a well-functioning market for the collective management of rights.
+To operate in that market, CMOs require the ability to enforce the rights they represent, in accordance with their mandates from rights holders.

-IIPA applauds Canada's commitment to reforming its tariff-setting process, and is hopeful that the implementing measures bring Canada's system into closer alignment with comparable rate-setting and dispute resolution entities in major developed markets by improving timeliness, ensuring greater predictability, and yielding tariffs that more accurately reflect the economic value of the rights.
+IIPA applauds Canada's commitment to reforming its tariff-setting process and is hopeful that the implementing measures bring Canada's system into closer alignment with comparable rate-setting and dispute resolution entities in major developed markets by improving timeliness, ensuring greater predictability, and yielding tariffs that more accurately reflect the economic value of the rights.